zamfiram/discover-netlify/README.md

-# Initiation à Netlify
+# Netlify introduction

 ## Instructions

-* Forke le projet sur ton compte GitHub
+* Fork the project on your own GitHub account

-* Déploie le projet sur Netlify
+* Deploy the project on Netlify

-## Déploiement
+## Deployment

-* Lien vers le site déployé sur Netlify :
+* Link to the website deployed on Netlify : [Link]()